From-Later/wwwfromlater/viewsfromlater/_views/compersia.md

     - tag:
         name: "RESEARCH"
         value: "M. Siu, R. Bolton, U. Vira, A. Alikpala"
-introtext: "<em>Compersia</em> is a speculative future scenario.
+introtext: "Compersia is a speculative future scenario.
 Based on signals of change observed in the world today, it is designed to provoke critical dialogue and inspire new thinking.
-Click the headings below to learn more about the future scenario and the signals of change that informed it."
+Click the headings below to learn more about Compersia and the signals of change that informed it."
 ---

 ## [ Scenario ]

 In the near future Compersia scenario, a confluence of socio-economic and technological factors are changing the nature of adulthood.
-People expect their lives to be more transient—dynamic and fluid rather than stable and consistent.
+People expect their lives to be more transient — dynamic and fluid rather than stable and consistent.
 The initialism T.D.F.P.
 (Transient Dynamic Fluid and Pluralistic) emerges in common parlance to describe their lifestyle.
 Milestones like marriage, parenthood, and home-ownership are delayed due to economic necessity or altogether discarded by a values hierarchy that prioritizes gratification over tradition.

 A generation disillusioned with the institution of marriage views monogamy with realism and handles relationships with pragmatism.
 Having grown up in fragmented homes, their baggage equips them to seriously acknowledge the obvious: that even “committed life-partner relationships” are temporary.
 And, as products of the Social Internet, they’re accustomed to abundance of choice, and expect the same kind of optionality in matters of love.